-French authorities are investigating LVMH boss Bernard Arnault and Russian tycoon Nikolai Sarkisov for possible money laundering.
+French authorities are investigating LVMH boss - billionaire Bernard Arnault and Russian tycoon Nikolai Sarkisov for possible involvement in money laundering.

-Billionaire Bernard Arnault and Russian tycoon Nikolai Sarkisov are "under preliminary investigation" for allegedly engaging in "transactions that may constitute money laundering," the Paris Prosecutor's Office told CNN .
-Earlier, Le Monde (France) also reported this news.
+Billionaire Bernard Arnault and Russian tycoon Nikolai Sarkisov are "under preliminary investigation" for allegedly engaging in "transactions that could constitute money laundering," the Paris Prosecutor's Office told CNN .
+Earlier, the French newspaper Le Monde also reported this.

-The preliminary investigation means that Arnault is not considered a suspect and has not been accused of any wrongdoing.
-The prosecutor's office said it received a report from Tracfin (the French finance watchdog under the Ministry of Economy) regarding real estate transactions involving Arnault and Sarkisov.
-The report was added to a preliminary investigation that began in 2022, related to the Russian oligarch's activities in France.
+The preliminary investigation means Arnault is not considered a suspect and has not been accused of any wrongdoing.
+The prosecutor's office said it received a report from Tracfin (the French Ministry of Economy 's financial watchdog) regarding real estate transactions involving Arnault and Sarkisov.
+This report was added to a preliminary investigation that began in 2022 and concerns the Russian oligarch's activities in France.

 Billionaire Bernard Arnault (left) and Russian tycoon Nikolai Sarkisov.
 Photo: AP, Reuters

-According to the memorandum, Sarkisov’s companies bought 14 properties in the resort of Courchevel (France) in 2018 for 16 million euros ($17 million).
-They carried out this transaction through a complex system of businesses in France, Luxembourg and Cyprus.
+According to the memorandum, Sarkisov’s companies bought 14 properties in the French resort of Courchevel in 2018 for 16 million euros ($17 million), through a complex network of companies in France, Luxembourg and Cyprus.

 Sarkisov's name does not appear on any of the records of the company that made these purchases, SNC La Fleche.
 According to Tracfin, Sarkisov is the real owner of SNC La Fleche.